open-telemetry/semantic-conventions/docs/dotnet/dotnet-connection-traces.md

 .NET reports spans related to HTTP connection establishment and its stages starting from .NET 9.
 Application developers are encouraged to enable corresponding instrumentation in development and test environments.

-Enabling connection-level details in production may result in increased telemetry consumption and reduce performance.
+Enabling connection-level details in production may result in increased telemetry volume and reduced performance.

-While such spans represent low-level details, connection lifetime is usually measured in minutes, therefore in common case when application is under the load and connections are established for every request, the rate of connection-related spans is expected to be much smaller than the rate of HTTP client spans.
+While such spans represent low-level details, connection lifetime is usually measured in minutes, therefore in common case when application is under the load and connections are not established for every request, the rate of connection-related spans is expected to be much lower than the rate of HTTP client spans.

 ## HTTP client connection